githedgehog/das-boot/docs/OVMF-NOTES.md

 ./OvmfPkg/build.sh -a X64 -D SECURE_BOOT_ENABLE -D SMM_REQUIRE -D TPM2_ENABLE -D DEBUG_ON_SERIAL_PORT=FALSE -D NETWORK_TLS_ENABLE -D NETWORK_IP6_ENABLE -D NETWORK_HTTP_BOOT_ENABLE
 ```

-The following patch enrolls another default "Microsoft" certificate to the "db" certificates.
+For example the following patch enrolls another default "Microsoft" certificate to the "db" certificates into the `EnrollDefaultKeys.efi` program.
-This allows to test real secure boot by signing the shim with this "Microsoft" cert and putting the UEFI firmware into standard "User Mode".
+This allows to test real secure boot by signing the shim with this "Microsoft" cert and putting the UEFI firmware into standard "User Mode" by executing `EnrollDefaultKeys.efi` from the UEFI shell.

 ```patch
 diff --git a/OvmfPkg/EnrollDefaultKeys/AuthData.c b/OvmfPkg/EnrollDefaultKeys/AuthData.c